3 Teens Stabbed, 1 Injured During Apparent Fight at Victorville Apartment Complex

 One of the teens, a 17-year-old boy, suffered stab wounds, while the other, an 18-year-old man, had facial injuries, officials said.
 Both were taken to a hospital for treatment, and all four victims are expected to recover.

-During the original incident, a caller reported someone had been shot, but investigators did not anyone with gunshot wounds.
+During the original incident, a caller reported someone had been shot, but investigators did not find anyone with gunshot wounds.

 It is unclear what led to the fight.